We are no longer updating our Covid-19 hub regularly. That includes this page. Follow the link below for the latest.

 This page is about the Covid-19 vaccine.
-For more information living with the virus now, see FAQS: Living with Covid-19.
+For more information living with the virus now, see Covid basics: Living with the virus.
 For more on the virus itself including symptoms, tests etc, see FAQs Covid-19 (the virus).

 A vaccine will considerably reduce your risk of developing Covid-19 and perhaps of passing the virus on.
 Before any vaccine is made available all the data needs to be evaluated by the Medicines and Healthcare products Regulatory Agency.

-Vaccine roll-out began on a very small scale in the UK in December 2020 and has continued into 2021.
-The government says that having an effective vaccine is the best way to protect the most vulnerable, saving tens of thousands of lives.
+Vaccine roll-out began on a very small scale in the UK in December 2020 and continued into 2021.
+An effective vaccine is the best way to protect against Covid-19 - vaccines have probably already saved hundreds of thousands of lives.

-A number have been developed worldwide and the UK is now rolling out the Pfizer/BioNTech vaccine, the Oxford/Astra Zeneca and the Moderna vaccine.
+A number have been developed worldwide .
+The UK is using the Pfizer/BioNTech vaccine, the Oxford/Astra Zeneca and the Moderna vaccine.
 All three have passed the MHRA's strict quality, safety, and effectiveness tests.
 The Oxford/Astra Zeneca vaccine, which the UK helped fund, is far cheaper (AZ say they are not selling at a profit) and easier to store.
-The UK government has secured access to over 400 million doses of vaccine - far more than the UK actually needs.
+The Janssen one-dose vaccine has also been approved by the MHRA but is currently unavailable.

 The government say: 'It may take a week or two for your body to build up some protection from the first dose of vaccine.
 Like all medicines, no vaccine is completely effective, so you should continue to take recommended precautions to avoid infection.
 Some people may still get Covid-19 despite having a vaccination, but this should be less severe.'

-It is true that the development this vaccine has beaten all records.
-But compared to previous vaccines, more people (pretty much everyone in the world of vaccine research) and far more money have been available.
+These vaccines were developed quickly for the simple reason that compared to previous vaccines, more people (pretty much everyone in the world of vaccine research) and far more money were available.
 Vaccine trials go through three phases.
 Usually they're done one after the other.
 This time they ran alongside each other.
 All told, the Pfizer vaccine clinical trial size was around 45,000 people, much the same as for research into any vaccine.

 Vaccines have virtually eliminated serious and deadly diseases like diphtheria, small pox, polio, rubella, tetanus, chicken pox, measles, mumps and many strains of flu.
 Serious reactions are very, very rare.